philaporter/vertx-http/README.md

 ## Vert.x Fun
 A fun filled project exploring the vert.x framework using Java and Redis

+### NOTE on my HTTP status codes
+I know that a good RESTful implementation should have appropriate status codes.
+When I wrote this, I really thought 418 (I'm a teapot) was pretty much the funniest thing ever.
+That's why any !200 is a 418.
+Just fyi

 ### Getting started
 ```git clone <repo>```<br />
 ```mvn clean install```<br />